Bryun Parham

 Bryun Parham is an American football linebacker for the UConn Huskies.
 He previously played for the San Jose State Spartans and for the Washington Huskies.

-Early life and high school
+Early life

 Parham attended high school at Long Beach Polytechnic located in Long Beach, California.
 Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the San Jose State Spartans.

 College career

 San Jose State

 Parham finished his freshman season in 2021, playing in seven games, where he notched 19 tackles with one being for a loss.
 In the 2022 season, he recorded 74 tackles with five going for a loss, and three sacks.
 During the 2023 season, Parham totaled 106 tackles with five being for a loss, two and a half sacks, three pass deflections, an interception, two fumble recoveries, and a forced fumble.
 After the conclusion of the 2023 season, he decided to enter his name into the NCAA transfer portal.